kailey-nieves/MDEF-Website-Repository/docs/seminars/06-Tech-Beyond-The-Myth.md

 :::

 - At first nothing was working, so we disected it to see if any components were working, then we tried powering the user interface circuit board, which was not working.

-- We got some components to turn on: the exhaust fan, the LED lights
+- We got some components to turn on: the exhaust fan, the LED lights.

 - Conclusion: It doesn't work.
 Inconclusive as to the culprit

 ## Opinions
 :::warning
 What do you learn?
 What surprised you?
 :::

 - The copper coil is perhaps worth selling.

 - The circuit boards look like a city.

-- Learned about heat sinks
+- Learned about heat sinks.

-- Noise filters
+- Noise filters.

-- Something so simple is actually so complex
+- Something so simple is actually so complex.

-- The user interface more interesting than expected
+- The user interface more interesting than expected.

 ## Images and videos